 Some shops are heading in the right direction: West Elm, a modernist American furniture retailer, just launched a visual search feature on its Pinterest page, and they occasionally feature social media images from their shoppers tagged with #MyWestElm.
 On Houzz, customers can not only shop for products, they can also browse and save photos or search for local home design professionals – inspiration and commerce all in one place.
 Lastly, Design Bestseller showcases many different images of a product and also produces a lot of its own visual editorial content.

-There are definitely some retailers on the right track and paving the way with the latest visual search and recommendation tools.
+There are some retailers paving the way with the latest visual search and recommendation tools.
 Despite the abundance of visual content on interior design, the connection to commerce is still greatly lacking.
-We hope not for long: Since home & living plays a huge part in the greater lifestyle universe, it should be treated equally to fashion eCommerce.
+We hope not for long.
+Since home & living plays a huge part in the greater lifestyle universe, it should be treated equally to fashion eCommerce.
 For shoppers who want their style to extend into every aspect of their lives, we hope to see more home & living brands make use of online shopping features that are already standard in fashion eCommerce.
 We want visual search and recommendations!
 We want more social media interaction!
 Really, we just want a whole lot more home & living brands to feed our shopping addictions.